Brooklyn Decker Calls Her Body A ‘Long, Floppy Noodle’ After Postpartum Weight Loss

 — Brooklyn Decker (@BrooklynDecker) February 1, 2019

-But despite the major changes to her body, Brooklyn is taking immense joy in raising her two young kids which, according to Us Weekly involves a lot of dress up, dancing and jamming out to Post Malone.
+But despite the major changes to her body, Brooklyn is taking immense joy in raising her two young kids which, according to Us Weekly, involves a lot of dress up, dancing, and jamming out to Post Malone.
 The model even considers spending time with her children as her personal form of self-care, something that she and her doctor didn’t quite see eye-to-eye on.

 “He said, ‘That’s not self-care.
 That’s still work,'” she recalled him saying.
 “And I was like, ‘Why can’t self-care be snuggling with your babe?'”